 Update: News 19’s Make A Wish Telethon scheduled for June 16 has been moved to June 23.
 The article has been updated to reflect that schedule change.

-FLORENCE, Ala.
-(WHNT) – 288 children in Alabama are waiting for their wishes to be granted by Make-A-Wish.
-Luke Reaves is one of 89 in North Alabama, and his wish is for a trip to the Lowell Observatory in Flagstaff, Arizona.
+FORT PAYNE, Ala.
+(WHNT) – 288 children in Alabama are waiting for their wishes to be granted by Make A Wish.
+Briggs Waller is one of 89 in North Alabama and his wish is for a pontoon boat.

 “His favorite thing is to ride on the boat,” his mom Nicollette Waller told News 19.
 “He has grown up on a boat, it has been friends of ours that have had or other family members that have had boats, but the child has been on a boat all of his life.